ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-06-01-quick-guide-js-patterns.md

 - Decouples observers from the initiator.
 - Send data to many other objects in a very efficient manner.
 - You can add and remove observers at anytime.
-- Built in in some languages/frameworks
+- Built in, in some languages/frameworks

 #### Cons